-- A1 Manpower, Personnel, and Services
+A1 - Manpower, Personnel, and Services

-- A2 Intelligence, Surveillance, and Reconnaissance
+A2 - Intelligence, Surveillance, and Reconnaissance

-- A3 Operations
+A3 - Operations

-- A4 Logistics, Engineering, and Force Protection
+A4 - Logistics, Engineering, and Force Protection

-- A5 Plans and Requirements
+A5 - Plans and Requirements

-- A6 Communications
+A6 - Communications

-- A8 Strategic Plans and Programs
+A8 - Strategic Plans and Programs

-- A9-Studies, Analyses, Assessments, and Lessons Learned

-- A10 Strategic Deterrence and Nuclear Integration (as designated by USAF)
+A10 - Strategic Deterrence and Nuclear Integration (as designated by USAF)

 Field Operating Agencies.
 Field Operating Agencies (FOA) are USAF subdivisions directly subordinate to a HAF functional manager.
 A FOA performs field activities beyond the scope of major commands.
-The activities are specialized or associated with an USAF-wide mission and do not include functions performed in management headquarters (such as Headquarters Air Mobility Command), unless specifically directed by a Department of Defense authority.
+The activities are specialized or associated with a USAF-wide mission and do not include functions performed in management headquarters (such as Headquarters Air Mobility Command), unless specifically directed by a Department of Defense authority.
 Two examples of FOAs are the Air Force Personnel Center and the Air Force Office of Special Investigations.